GuillaumeFerron/learning-hub/README.md

-# cd-nuxt-boilerplate
+# learning-hub

-A boilerplate for Nuxt projects.
-It includes Bootstrap | SCSS | JQuery.
+A learning hub for the Candy Digital web development team.

 ## Getting Started